mikeshimura/mike_launcher/README.md

 You pass user only 2 files for install.

-For example your application is godesktop.
+For example your application is javadesktop.

-$javadesktop.ini andjavadesktop.exe for windows or javadesktop for Mac.
+$javadesktop.ini and javadesktop.exe for windows or javadesktop for Mac.

 Zip and other program data are stored in Amazon S3.